-As mentioned in part 1, given the scope of this topic and ENow's dedication to high quality posts we decided to break this up into 4 parts.
+As mentioned in Part 1 of this blog series, given the scope of this topic and ENow's dedication to high quality posts, we decided to break this up into 4 parts.

 The best Office 365 monitoring solutions don’t depend on a single source of data to make assessments.
 Logically, the more information that is available, the clearer the picture and the better a decision can be made as to what to do should an outage occur.
 In addition, Office 365 monitoring solutions that extract data on an ongoing basis can report availability and outage trends on a historical basis on a monthly, quarterly, yearly, or long-term basis.
 Analysis of this data can identify any weaknesses that may exist in a configuration and allow administrators to rectify issues before they become a real problem.

 ENow’s Office 365 Monitoring and Reporting solution provides this type of visibility so that users remain productive.
 It monitors Office 365, your on-premises hybrid services, and remote locations, on a single pane of glass.
 It provides a single, easy-to-use, view of everything that you need to check.
 You don’t need separate tools to monitor all these vital components.
 Everything is integrated and monitored as one system.
 The monitoring dashboard is ideal for displaying on a large monitor in a network operations center, or in a background window, where a quick glance tells you everything you need to know about the health of your environments.
 ENow’s single solution enables organization to detect outages immediately, validate the end user experience, and increase adoption while controlling costs.

 ENow’s Office 365 Reporting and Monitoring solution is your own personal outage detector that pertains solely to your environment.
 Knowing immediately when a problem happens, where the fault lies, and why the issue has occurred ensures that any outages are detected and solved as quickly as possible.